ttytm/anchor-solana-twitter/README.md

 		✔ can vote and update votings for tweets
 		✔ can derive tweets from a users votings direct messages
-		✔ can send a direct message to another user
-		✔ can fetch and filter a users direct messages user alias
+		✔ can send and update direct messages to other users ✔ can fetch and filter a users direct messages user alias
 		✔ can create, update and delete a user alias